ROUSE-prog/ROUSE-prog/README.md

  With 5+ CodeCademy Certifications pinned below

- I’m currently seeking a company to grow my skills!
+ I’m currently seeking a role within a company to put my skills to broader use.

  How to reach me ... stevenr2049@gmail.com || https://www.linkedin.com/in/stevenrouse/ || https://leetcode.com/Rouse-Prog/